 You also need to itemize on your taxes in order to deduct your expenses from your hobby.
 Unfortunately, your hobby expenses and other expenses are only deductible if they add up to at least two percent of your income, which is not the case for many people.
 If you don't itemize, you'd have to declare hobby income but wouldn't be able to deduct expenses.
 Since tax reform almost doubled the standard deduction, many people will find it no longer makes sense to itemize in 2018, so the ability to deduct hobby expenses may disappear.

 Many people try to classify their hobby as a business so they can deduct all of their expenses by declaring they suffered business losses.
 However, this could lead to legal trouble because your hobby does not become a business just because you decide it's a business.
-You should reach out to Kevin Thorn, a Maryland tax attorney, to find out if your hobby could be considered a business and to learn more about how hobby income is taxed.
+You should reach out to US International Tax Advisors to find out if your hobby could be considered a business and to learn more about how hobby income is taxed.